 Grants: Financial aid programs that do not have to be repaid.
 Eligibility determined by student’s financial need.

-Institutional grant: A need-based grant given by the college you attend.
+Institutional grant: A need-based grant given by the college or university you attend.

 Loans: Low interest government-subsidized and unsubsidized loans to be repaid after student leaves school.

-Merit scholarship: A scholarship most often given by the college you attend, which is awarded based on academic or other qualifications, not on financial need.
+Merit scholarship: A scholarship most often given by the college or university you attend, which is awarded based on academic or other qualifications, not on financial need.